|CHCAC318B||Work effectively with older people|

 |CHCAC417A||Implement interventions with older people at risk of falls|

 |HLTIN301C||Comply with infection control policies and procedures|

 |Medication unit available as an elective|

-Please note that in order to work in any federally funded aged care service in Australia, you will need to undergo a criminal record check.
-You will be required to pay for any criminal checks that the College conducts on your behalf.
+Also, in order for you to work in any federally funded aged care service in Australia, it is a requirement by law that you undergo a criminal record check.
+There will be a small cost associated with this check.
+The College will assist in arranging it.

-A distance learning program offers the same flexibility as an online course but involves hard copy books instead of the online platform.
+Maybe you prefer the feel of a book in your hand instead of staring at a screen, or flipping pages instead of clicking a mouse.
+If you need flexibility and convenience, our distance learning program offers the same advantages as an online course, but involves hard copy books instead of the online platform.

 Study anywhere in Australia